openshift/hypershift-dataplane-metrics-forwarder/README.md

 - RoleBinding
 - CronJob

-This CronJob mianly recreates the root-ca in the HCP with names that are compatible with Cert Manager.
+This CronJob mainly recreates the root-ca in the HCP with names that are compatible with cert-manager.

 ## Contact
 ___